IvoVellekoop/openwfs/docs/source/development.rst

 Implementing new algorithms
 --------------------------------------------------
-The algorithms that are included in OpenWFS are wrapped in classes with two common attribute: ``slm``, ``feedback``, which respectively hold a :class:`~.PhaseSLM` object to control the SLM and a :class:`~Detector` object that returns the feedback signals used in the optimization.
+The algorithms that are included in OpenWFS are implemented as classes with two common attribute: ``slm`` and ``feedback``, which respectively hold a :class:`~.PhaseSLM` object to control the SLM and a :class:`~Detector` object that returns the feedback signals used in the optimization.
 For algorithms that support optimizing multiple targets simulaneously, the ``feedback`` detector may return an array of values.
+As can be seen in the example in :numref:`hello-wfs`,  OpenWFS abstracts all hardware interactions in the calls to  ``slm.set_phases`` and ``feedback.trigger``, so the algorithm does not need to have any information on the nature of SLM or the origin of the feedback signal.
 In addition, all algorithms have an ``execute()`` method that executes the algoritm and returns the measured transmission matrix, along with statistics about the measurements in a :class:`WFSResults` structure (see :numref:`section-troubleshooting`).
 When implementing a new algorithm, it is perfectly acceptable to deviate from this convention.
-However, if an algorithm follows the convention described above, it can directly be wrapped in a `WFSController` so that it can be used in Micro-Manager (see :numref:`section-micromanager`)
+However, if an algorithm follows the convention described above, it can directly be wrapped in a :class:`WFSController` so that it can be used in Micro-Manager (see :numref:`section-micromanager`).
-As can be seen in the example in :numref:`hello-wfs`,  OpenWFS abstracts all hardware interactions in the calls to  ``slm.set_phases`` and ``feedback.trigger``.